Optimal Aggregation Strategies for Social Learning over Graphs: Minimizing adaptation time

 with $\kappa_1(\pi,\theta)={\sf m_{ave}}(\pi,\theta)$ and $\kappa_2(\pi,\theta)={\sf c_{ave}}(\pi,\theta)$.
 Here, ${\sf c_{ave}}(\pi,\theta)$ is the variance of $\bm{x}_{{\sf ave},i}(\pi,\theta)$:

 where $\rho_{k}(\theta)$ denotes the variance of $\bm{x}_{k,i}(\theta)$:

-Since the parabolic approximation of an LMGF is actually a Gaussian approximation, \eqref{eq: second-order polynomial} is an equality if, and only if, the log-likelihood ratio $\bm{x}_{{\sf ave},i}(\pi,\theta)$ follows a Gaussian distribution (e.g., in the canonical {shift-in-mean Gaussian problems}).
-For non-Gaussian cases, \eqref{eq: second-order polynomial} will be a valid approximation only in the small SNR regime \cite{Matta:2016kh}.
-The exact definition of the small SNR regime depends on the specific learning setup, but it generally includes the scenarios where the hypotheses are close to each other, i.e., when the learning task is difficult.
+Since the parabolic approximation of an LMGF is actually a Gaussian approximation, the approximation in \eqref{eq: second-order polynomial} becomes an equality if, and only if, the log-likelihood ratio $\bm{x}_{{\sf ave},i}(\pi,\theta)$ follows a Gaussian distribution (e.g., in the canonical shift-in-mean Gaussian problems discussed in Section \ref{subsec: interesting cases}).
+For non-Gaussian cases, \eqref{eq: second-order polynomial} will be a valid approximation only for learning tasks in the low SNR regime \cite{Matta:2016kh}.
+The exact definition of the low SNR regime depends on the specific learning setup, but it generally includes the scenarios where the hypotheses are close to each other, i.e., when the learning task is difficult.
 For instance, this regime is related to detecting weak signals in the framework of \emph{locally optimum detection} \cite{braca2009asymptotic,kassam2012signal}.
-In the small SNR regime, we can derive an explicit approximation result for the adaptation time of the ASL strategy. \begin{theorem}[\textbf{Adaptation time for the small SNR regime}] Suppose the uniform initial belief condition $\bm{\lambda}_{k,0}(\theta)=0, \forall k\in\mathcal{N},\forall\theta\in\Theta$, and the small SNR regime.
-The adaptation time of the ASL strategy can be approximated as
+In the low SNR regime, we can derive an explicit approximation result for the adaptation time of the ASL strategy. \begin{theorem}[\textbf{Adaptation time for the low SNR regime}] Suppose the uniform initial belief condition $\bm{\lambda}_{k,0}(\theta)=0, \forall k\in\mathcal{N},\forall\theta\in\Theta$, and the low SNR regime.
+The adaptation time of the ASL strategy can be approximated by ${\sf T_{adap}}(\omega)$ expressed as

 for any combination policy $\pi\in\Pi$. \end{theorem} \begin{proof} See Appendix \ref{appendix: adaptation time}. \end{proof}